Demetrio Stratos (vocals, organ, percussion)

 This was probably the last time the Area name has appeared on an album of new recordings, the group kept playing until 1999 then split.
 Drummer Giulio Capiozzo has sadly died in August 2000.

-The name Area has been resurrected by Patrizio Fariselli, Ares Tavolazzi and Paolo Tofani with drummer Walter Paoli for a series of concerts in 2010 and 2011, including a couple df dates in Japan.
-Singer Maria Pia de Vito also collaborates with the group, and this line-up produced a double CD, entitled Live 2012.
+The name Area has been resurrected by Patrizio Fariselli, Ares Tavolazzi and Paolo Tofani with Tuscan drummer Walter Paoli for a series of concerts since 2010, including dates in New York and Japan.
+This line-up produced a double CD, entitled Live 2012, featuring a guest appearance by singer Maria Pia de Vito.
+The quartet continued the long reunion tour in 2013.

 |Arbeit macht frei||Cramps (CRSLP 5101)||1973||gatefold cover with lyric inner